mazetoken/miners/README.md

 - Open wallet_2 (funding wallet), choose an address and send some BCH (e.g. 0.00025000) to this address

-- Open wallet_1 (mining wallet), choose two addresses.
-One address (mining address) will be for your mining coins (0.00001870).
-The second address (BCH address) will be for BCH (you will need BCH if you would like to send your tokens from your wallet).
-Send, to the mining address, from wallet_2, multiple 0.00001870 BCH in one transanction, e.g. paste in send tab pay to field (you can repeat it if you want):
+- Open wallet_1 (mining wallet), choose your mining address for your mining coins (0.00001870).
+Send, to the mining address, from wallet_2, multiple 0.00001870 BCH in one transanction e.g. - paste in send tab - pay to field:

 simpleledger:yourminingaddress,0.00001870